iogf/crocs/README.md

 It solves the problem of catching mails whose domain ends with 'br'  and the hostname contains 'python' in the beginning too.
 It makes sure that the first letter in the mail name is in the set a-z as well.

+**Note:** The code below is a yregex it is a regex implemented using python classes.

 ~~~python
 from crocs.regex import Seq, Include, Repeat, Join, NamedGroup, Include